 The McKnight Theater Artist Fellowships at the Playwrights' Center recognize theater artists other than playwrights whose work demonstrates exceptional artistic merit and potential and whose primary residence is in the state of Minnesota.
 The grants are intended to significantly advance recipients' art and careers.

 Selection is based on a commitment to theater arts, evidence of professional achievement, and a sustained level of excellence in the applicant's work.
-Recent recipients include: Sarah Agnew, Ansa Akyea, Shá Cage, James Craven, Marcus Dilliard, Kate Eifrig, Masanari Kawahara, Christopher Lutter-Gardella, Greta Oglesby, Sonja Parks, Robert Rosen, Joel Sass, and Michael Wangen.
+Recent recipients include: Sarah Agnew, Ansa Akyea, Shá Cage, Sun Mee Chomet, James Craven, Marcus Dilliard, Kate Eifrig, Masanari Kawahara, Christopher Lutter-Gardella, Greta Oglesby, Sonja Parks, Denise Prosek, Robert Rosen, Joel Sass, Michael Wangen and Stephen Yoakam.